Janos95/Phasefields/README.md

 using ffmpeg, color optimization for segmentations etc.

-You can try it out in your [browser](https://janos95.gitlab.io/wasm-test/), but be aware the webasm build is pretty buggy atm.
-Also its using blender style navigation, so dont forget to press the middle mouse button when dragging.
+You can try it out in your [browser](https://janos95.gitlab.io/wasm-test/), but be aware the webassembly build might have one or two bugs ;).
+There are four compiled in resources which can be loaded by choosing the corresponding resource at 'IO/Experiment' and then pressing the 'Load Experiment' button.
+Then just need to press the '/Optimization Options/Optimize' button and the phasefield should start moving.

-Here is a teaser image of the optimization result for varying interface length penalties.
+Here is a teaser image of the optimization of the Yamabe energy for varying interface length penalties
 ![](images/image.png)

 Building
 --------
+You will need a C++20 conformant compiler and CMake for project file generation.

 Before building make sure that git submodules are downloaded.
 You can download them via: